ShareXin/ShareXin/README.md

 - General bug fixes
 - Split screenshotting functionality off to [screenshot-rs](https://github.com/ShareXin/screenshot-rs)
 - Removed swaywm support (even back when I used it, my implementation was trash, if any this is a service to sway users)
-- Removed RefCell in *dialog.rs*
+- Removed RefCell in `dialog.rs`
 - Updated Twitter character limit (not full proof for non-Latin characters)
 - Heavy rewrite of functions with clearer variables
-- Old Twitter API restored for functionality, will be replaced by native API in 0.6.7
+- Old Twitter API restored for functionality, will be replaced by native API

 #### [0.6.5] - 2018-09-26
 - Work will continue on the project!